kevinbowen777/vagrant-buildspec/README.md

 # vagrant-buildspec

-    A simple template to streamline populating Vagrantfiles for use with VirtualBox and Ansible.
+    A simple template to streamline populating a Vagrantfile for use with VirtualBox and Ansible.

 ## Installation ##